Warm Handover Referral Scheme Privacy Statement

 Who has access to my data?

-The only people who can see your data are authorised by and working for the organisations that you have said can hold your data.
+The only people who can see your data are authorised by and working for the organisations that hold your data.
 They have access to their organisation’s systems where your information will be held securely.

 How can I trust the organisations my data is sent to?

-Each partner organisation must sign the Suffolk Information Partnership Warm Handover Referrals Information Sharing Agreement before they join the Warm Handover Referral Scheme.
-This demonstrates that they are GDPR compliant and follow procedures for handling, storing and retaining personal data.
-They are also registered with the Information Commissioner’s Office.
+Each partner organisation must sign the Suffolk Information Partnership Warm Handover Referral Scheme Information Sharing Agreement before they join the Scheme.
+This shows that they are GDPR and Data Protection Act 2018 compliant and follow procedures for handling, storing and retaining personal data.
+If applicable they are also registered with the Information Commissioner’s Office.

 Which organisations could I be referred to?